 Within investing activities, capital spending historically ranges between 2.0% and 5.0% of our revenues and the primary use of capital is for manufacturing and development engineering requirements.
-Our capital expenditures during the six months ended June 30, 2017 was approximately 3.2% of revenues.
+Our capital expenditures during the nine months ended September 30, 2017 was 3.1% of revenues.
 We historically have significant transfers between investments and cash as we rotate our large cash balances and short-term investment balances between money market funds, which are accounted for as cash equivalents, and other investment vehicles.
 We have a history of supplementing our organic revenue with acquisitions of product lines or companies, resulting in significant uses of our cash and short-term investment balances from time to time.
 We expect the historical trend for capital spending and the variability caused by moving money between cash and investments to continue in the future.

 Within financing activities, we have historically generated funds from the exercise of stock options and proceeds from the issuance of common stock through the Employee Stock Purchase Plan ("ESPP"), and have historically used funds to repurchase shares of our common stock through our share repurchase programs.
 We pay quarterly dividends and have reinstated a stock repurchase program, although we do not presently have authority to make additional stock repurchases.
-Whether this activity results in our being a net user of funds versus a net generator of funds is largely dependent on our stock price during any given year.

-Management believes that our current financial position, which includes \$34.2 million in cash and investments and no debt, combined with our historic ability to generate free cash flow (cash flow from operations less capital spending) provide adequate liquidity and working capital to support our operations.
+Our stock price is the determining factor as to whether financing activities result in our being a net user of funds versus a net generator of funds.
+Management believes that our current financial position, which includes \$36.5 million in cash and investments and no debt, combined with our historic ability to generate free cash flow (cash flow from operations less capital spending) provide adequate liquidity and working capital to support our operations.